-The Federal Government Commissioner for Culture and Media awards the Immanuel-Kant Research Prize for outstanding doctoral theses and second doctoral dissertations dealing with the history and culture of the Germans in Eastern Europe and related issues, and the mutual relationships with neighbouring peoples.
+The Federal Government Commissioner for Culture and Media awarded the Immanuel-Kant Research Prize for outstanding doctoral theses and second doctoral dissertations dealing with the history and culture of the Germans in Eastern Europe and related issues, and the mutual relationships with neighbouring peoples.

-The inaugural prize will be awarded in 2012 and henceforth bi-annually.
+The inaugural prize was awarded in 2012.

-What will be hounoured?
+What was hounoured?

-The following awards will be issued:
+The following awards were issued:

 - two prized for outstanding doctoral theses and/or second doctoral dissertations in German (Prize-money of 2.500 , total prize money of 5.000 )

 - one prize for a doctoral thesis in another language including its translation into German (Prize money 5.000 )